-As of February 29, 2024, we had a current Tax Receivable Agreement liability of \$1.8 million which was recorded in accounts payable and accrued liabilities on the Consolidated Balance Sheets.
+As of February 28, 2025 and February 29, 2024, we had a current Tax Receivable Agreement liability of \$4.2 million and \$1.8 million which was recorded in accounts payable and accrued liabilities on the Consolidated Balance Sheets.
 The determination of current and long-term is based on management's estimate of taxable income for the fiscal year and the determination that a Tax Receivable Agreement liability payment is due and payable within the next twelve months.
 To the extent the estimate differs from actual results, a reclass may be required for portions of the Tax Receivable Agreement liability between current and long-term.

 We are entitled to receive quarterly tax distributions from E2open Holdings, subject to limitations imposed by applicable law and contractual restrictions.
 The cash received from such tax distributions will first be used by us to satisfy any tax liability and then make any payments required under the Tax Receivable Agreement.
-We expect that such tax distributions will be sufficient to fund both our tax liability and the required payments under the Tax Receivable Agreement.

-Under the Tax Receivable Agreement, future gross payments calculated as of February 29, 2024 are estimated to be: \$6.8 million in fiscal 2025, \$8.2 million in fiscal 2026, \$8.3 million in fiscal 2027, \$9.4 million in fiscal 2028, \$10.4 million in fiscal 2029 and \$69.2 million thereafter.
+Under the Tax Receivable Agreement, future payments calculated as of February 28, 2025 are estimated to be: \$4.2 million in fiscal 2026, \$2.2 million in fiscal 2027, \$3.2 million in fiscal 2028, \$2.3 million in fiscal 2029, \$2.4 million in fiscal 2030 and \$100.4 million thereafter.